PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 expression | the value to return text | the value to match with the result

-## Verify Expression Not Contain
+## Verify Expression Not Match

-Verifies that the specified expression not contain the given value.
+Verifies that the specified expression not match the given value.
 When the verify fails, the test will continue execution, logging the failure.

  <p> This is useful because of JavaScript preprocessing.
 It is used to generate commands like assertExpression and waitForExpression. </p>

 ### Usage

 `
-verifyExpressionNotContain(expression, text)
+verifyExpressionNotMatch(expression, text)
 `

 ### Parameters